richb-hanover/OpenWrtScripts/Why a Spare Router?.md

 [config-spare-router.sh](https://github.com/richb-hanover/OpenWrtScripts/blob/master/config-spare-router.sh)
 To use it:

-* Connect via Ethernet to a LAN port
+* Connect your laptop via Ethernet to a LAN port
+* Connect the router's WAN Ethernet to the Internet (perhaps the LAN port of the new router).
 * Use the LuCI GUI to reset settings to factory default (**System -> Backup/Flash firmware**)
 * Use the [Firmware Selector](https://firmware-selector.openwrt.org/)